RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-10-manage-that-openrov-tether.markdown

 Now let’s focus on the disk without the electrical plugs.
 You will need to cut a hole in the exact center of this disk.
 The hole will need to be large enough to let the thicker part of the slip ring through, while allowing enough of an edge for the flange screws.
 The photos give a clearer picture than the words in this paragraph.

-After you insert the slip ring, drill holes for the three mounting screws.
-One way to do this: Drill one hole first, insert, the screw, tighten the nut, and then measure/drill the remaining holes.
+After you insert the slip ring, drill holes for the three slip ring mounting screws.
+One way to do this: Drill one hole first, insert the screw, tighten the nut, and then measure/drill the remaining holes.
 You’re more likely to align all of the holes correctly this way.

 ###Loctite Threadlocker
 {% imgcap right /images/slip_ring_loctite.jpg Loctite oozing from the screws.  %}